Yes, there are many tutorials online that teach you how to sew a zipper into a pillow.

 Here is the view with the zipper closed:

 See how nice and full they look?
+That’s because we cut the fabric out 1″ smaller than the pillow form.

-And you don’t see the zippers on the bottom.
+And you don’t see the zippers on the bottom!

 Thanks so much.
 Yes, your method looks Different and Better.
 I can’t wait to try it.
 You always manage to find the most practical and simple ways to sew perfectly.